-- 1.0 Substitutes for a classroom teacher are paid \$55.00 per day for non-certified and \$65.00 per day for certified.
-Substitutes for aides will be paid \$53.00 per day.
-Cafeteria and snack bar substitutes will receive \$7.25 per hour. - 2.0 The substitute must complete an I-9, W-4, an Employee Election of Insurance Form, and SSA 1945 form if appropriate. - 2.1 The substitute must submit a copy of his/her social security card.

-- 2.2 The substitute must submit a copy of his/her driver's license. - 2.3 The substitute must be fingerprinted or show evidence of required fingerprinting. - 2.4 Certified teachers must submit a copy of his/her certification to receive certified pay.
+- 1.0 Substitutes for a classroom teacher are paid \$85.00 per day for non-certified and \$95.00 per day for certified.
+Substitutes for aides will be paid \$83.00 per day.
+Cafeteria and snack bar substitutes will receive \$7.25 per hour. - 2.0 The substitute must complete an I-9, W-4, an Employee Election of Insurance Form, and SSA 1945 form if appropriate. - 2.1 The substitute must submit a copy of his/her social security card. - 2.2 The substitute must submit a copy of his/her driver's license. - 2.3 The substitute must be fingerprinted or show evidence of required fingerprinting. - 2.4 Certified teachers must submit a copy of his/her certification to receive certified pay. - 3.0 Substitute salaries for teachers and aides will be coded using the minimum coding required by the FASRG which includes the fund, function, object and fiscal year.
+The District will use organization code 999 and the program intent code used will be 99.